d-ries/linux-essentials/08_filters/exercises/filters/99_exercises.md

 Show the lines from linux.txt that contain the word Linux, Minix or Unix

 ## Task 5
-Show the number of lines that contain the word Unix in the file linux.txt.
+Count the number of lines that contain the word Unix in the file linux.txt.
+The result is a number that reflects the number of lines.
 Search the manpage to find a solution

 ## Task 6
 Show all lines from the file linux.txt that start with a capital.